 3. Read this article on the implications of technological change: “Five Things We Need to Know About Technological Change”, focusing on the first of his ideas.

-1. Briefly name Postman’s five ideas.
+1. Briefly summarize Postman’s five ideas.

 2. Describe his first idea and explain whether or not you agree with him.